This Tzatziki Sauce without Dairy Is:

 Serve This Non Dairy Yogurt Cucumber Dip With:

-As always, if you make this creamy no dairy dill tzatziki dip recipe be sure to leave me a comment, rate this recipe, and tag me @theherbeevore on Instagram so I can feature you.
-I love seeing all your photos of my recipe recreations!
+If you make this easy dairy free tzatziki recipe be sure to leave me a comment, rate this recipe, and tag me @theherbeevore on Instagram so I can feature you.
+I love seeing all your photos of my recipes!

 Dairy Free Tzatziki Sauce